tokmarton/crt-upgrade-risk-stratification/README.md

 ## Contents of the repository

+  - `bio_data` - functions and classes used for preprocessing
+  - `config_files` - a folder containing the configuration files used for training the models
+  - `example_data` - a folder containing example data
+  - `model` - model classes
+  - `trained_models` - the folder containing the trained model(s)
+  - `utils` - functions and classes required for the training and risk stratification scripts
-  - `LICENSE.md` - details of the license (GNU General Public License Version 3.0)
+  - `LICENSE.md` - details of the license (Apache 2.0)
-  - `README.md` - text file that introduces the project and explains the content of this repository
+  - `README.md` - a brief explanation of the purpose and content of this repository
-  - `model.py` - model definition
-  - `predict.py` - run this script to predict RVEF
+  - `main.py` - run this script to train a new model or perform risk stratification
-  - `preprocessing.py` - functions required for preprocessing
   - `requirements.txt` - the list of the required Python packages
-  - `rvenet-demo.ipynb` - a Jupyter Notebook for testing our deep learning model in Google Colab
+  - `risk_tratiticaion.py' - scripts required for risk stratifying new patients using the trained model
+  - `training.py` - scripts required for training a new multi-class classifier

 ## Installation